Home > Recreation

 BIRDING SITES

 There are hundreds of great birding spots in the Finger Lakes.
-In general, you can be sure to find plenty of interesting birds (as well as other animals and plants) along the Finger Lakes Trail and other hiking trails, at any of the state forests and wildlife management areas, at nature centers, and, during migration, on most of the lakes.
+In general, you can be sure to find plenty of interesting birds (as well as other animals and plants) along the Finger Lakes Trail and other hiking trails, at any of the state forests, state parks, and wildlife management areas, at nature centers, and, during migration, on most of the lakes.
 The sites listed on the links below are spots birders in the region particularly enjoy and would like to share with you.

 Cayuga County